ncatlab/nlab-content/pages/8/2/9/4/4928/content.md

+# Contents
+* automatic table of contents goes here
+{:toc}

 (The ideas section here is partially adapted from papers of [[Eric Goubault]].
 In particular the paper in HHA, see reference list.
 He was one of the first to propose some form of directed homotopy as a model for aspects of concurrency.)
+This entry tries to list and summarise various models for concurrency and to examine some of them for (potential) interaction with other entries in the Lab.

 ##Idea##